tahadraidia/windbg-arsenal/handleex/README.md

 # Handleex

-Handleex is a Windbg extension written in C++ that allows retrieval of the name of an object associated with a handle from userspace, a capability not offered by existing extensions such as `!handle`.
+HandleEx is a Windbg extension written in C++ that allows retrieval of the name of an object associated with a handle from userspace, a capability not offered by existing extensions such as `!handle`.

 # Compile